diggleweb/Mysql-Shopify-Orders/README.md

 My goal for this is to copy orders made om shopify and mirror them to a local mysql DB.
 To then integrate it with UPS Worldship.

-Please see our [contributing guidelines](CONTRIBUTING.md) before reporting an issue.

 Shopify Webhook
 -------